Simplex tree: Constructive definition

 Let $\Kappa$ be a simplicial complex of dimension k.
 We begin by decomposing the simplicial complex into mutually exclusive simplexes.
 This can be achieved in a greedy way by iteratively removing from the simplicial complex the highest order simplexes until the simplicial complex is empty.
 We then need to label each vertex from 1 to $\left\vert V \right\vert$ and associate each simplex with its corresponding "word", that is the ordered list of its vertices by label.
 Ordering the labels ensures no repetition in the simplex tree, as there is only one way to describe a simplex.
 We start with a null root, representing the null simplex.
 Then, we iterate through all simplexes, and through each label of each simplex word.
 If the label is available as a child to the current root, make that child the temporary root of the insertion process, otherwise, create a new node for the child, make it the new temporary root, and continue with the rest of the word.
 During this process, k dictionaries are maintained with all the labels and insert the address of the node for the corresponding label.
 If an address is already at that space in the dictionary, a pointer is created from the old node to the new node.
-Once the process is finished all children of each node are entered into a dictionary, and all pointers are loop to make looped linked lists.
+Once the process is finished, all children of each node are entered into a dictionary, and all pointers are looped to make looped linked lists.
 A wide range of dictionaries could be applied here, like hash tables, but some operations assume the possibility of an ordered traversal of the entries, leading most of the implementations to use red-black trees are dictionaries.